-My intention in presenting key points on this topic is not to create more anxiety around COVID-related issues.
-My goals lie elsewhere:
+My intention in presenting key points on this topic is not to create more COVID-related anxiety.
+Rather, my goals are:

-- Putting to rest the often-made criticism that ADHD is a “made up” condition—hatched in a Big Pharma marketing department—when instead it happened by accident, in trying to help pediatric influenza survivors
+- Putting to rest the often-made criticism that ADHD is a “made up” condition—hatched in a Big Pharma marketing department.
+Instead, it happened by accident, in trying to help pediatric influenza survivors

-- Documenting the often highly accidental nature of monumental medical discoveries in the context of pandemic
+- Documenting the often accidental nature of monumental medical discoveries in the context of pandemic

 - Drawing connections between the aftermath of the 1918 Flu pandemic and what we might come to see in the aftermath of the COVID pandemic

-1. The lingering and often devastating physical effects in 1918 Flu survivors, including “the disease of criminals” in children
+- The lingering and often devastating physical effects in 1918 Flu survivors.
+This included “the Disease of Criminals” in children

-2. How the children’s extreme changed behavior made it clear: Issues of biology over “character” were in evidence.
+- How affected children’s extreme changed behavior made it clear: Issues of biology over “character” were in evidence.
 This was revolutionary.
 So was the idea that children needed neurological care.

 It’s considered history’s most deadly pandemic.
 It was only one, however, in a series of pandemics that preceded it over decades.
 They came in waves and in various forms.

 One in the late 1800s took both my newly immigrated paternal great-grandparents, orphaning my grandmother (pictured), age 9.
 She grew up in St. Peter’s Orphanage in Memphis.
-As a young teen, she was sent to work as a domestic servant.
+As a young teen, she worked as a domestic servant.
 Fortunately, she was smart and a fantastic cook, with a nice personality.
 She married well.
 Many orphans were not so lucky.

-What’s often missed in the discussions about 1918 Flu?
+What’s do most discussions about the 1918 Flu miss?
 The fact that an estimated 500 million contracted the virus.
 That is, 10 times as many people contracted the virus as died from it.

-One thing, however, that we know for sure: Survivors in significant number were left with new and crippling illnesses.
+One thing that we know for sure: Survivors in significant number were left with new and crippling illnesses.
 Tragically, most had no treatment.

-With much time and scientific inquiry, these illnesses led to important medical breakthroughs—and even caused medical and political authorities to re-examine what we thought we knew about “mental deficiencies.”
-More about that in Post 2.
+With time and scientific inquiry, these illnesses led to important medical breakthroughs.
+In fact, one discovery caused medical and political authorities to re-examine our views of criminality.

-This topic could fill many interesting volumes.
-In the following three posts, I’ll distill for you only three highlights that stood out for me in the context of ADHD and other neurobiological conditions such as Parkinson’s Disease.
-At the end, I’ll refer you to further reading.
+In the subsequent three posts, I’ll distill only three highlights that stood out for me in the context of ADHD and other neurobiological conditions.

-Coming on the heels of the 1918 Flu—and perhaps related to it—the pandemic of Encephalitis Lethargica wreaked a devastating effect on its victims brain functions, including the survivors.
+1920-1927: Coming on the heels of the 1918 Flu—and some say, related to it—the pandemic of Encephalitis Lethargica created devastating brain impairments.

-In fact, reports say the majority of children who contracted EL manifested psychological disturbances after recovering from the acute stages of the disease.
-More than a third displayed behavioral disorders.
+Reportedly, the majority of children who contracted EL manifested neurological disturbances after recovering from the acute stages of the disease.
 Some even displayed psychopathic tendencies.
-For most, this tragically lasted for the rest of their lives.
+For most, this lasted for the rest of their lives.

-—1928: The random landing of a dust mote in an influenza researcher’s petri dish led to discovering Penicillin.
+—1928: A a dust mote randomly lands in an influenza researcher’s petri dish.
+Penicillin is discovered.
 That discovery was ignored for 20 years.

-—1935: An accidental discovery leads to medication treatment for what we now know as ADHD.
+—1935: An accidental discovery leads to medication treatment for what we now recognize as ADHD symptoms.
 It happened in the first psychiatric hospital for children.
-That hospitall was created by the grieving parents of a child who, post-Encephalitis Lethargica, suffered severe behavior symptoms as well as epilepsy and cerebral palsy.
+Grieving parents of a child with severe after-effects from EL created that hospital.

-That accidental discovery was also ignored , in this case for 85 years, despite there being no other proven treatments for these children.
+That discovery was ignored for 85 years, despite having no other treatments for these children.

 —1969: Famed neurologist Oliver Sacks played a role in “awakening” adult EL survivors who had for years lingered in a “ghost-like” state.
-He did so by targeting the neurochemical we often talk about in the context of ADHD, though by a different mechanism: dopamine.
+He did so by targeting the neurochemical we often talk about in the context of ADHD: dopamine.

-Note that pediatric and adult EL survivors manifested very different symptoms.
-Some theorize this is due to children’s brains not yet being fully developed.
+Note that pediatric and adult EL survivors manifested different symptoms.
+Some attribute this to children’s brains not yet being fully developed.

 But First: What is Encephalitis Lethargica (EL)?